ClosedNon-Profit2025-26

 What is the Future Ready 2025-26?

 The Future Ready 2025-26 is a non-profit grant offered by Department of Families, Fairness and Housing in Australia, providing $24K – $56K in funding.
-Future Ready 2025-26 provides two-year funding for Victorian government secondary schools and eligible not-for-profit, Aboriginal and social enterprise organisations working with schools.
-It supports activities that help secondary students achieve goals through education, training, volunteering, employment, leadership and personal development.
+Future Ready 2025-26 provides two-year funding for Victorian government secondary schools and eligible not-for-profit, Aboriginal and social enterprise organisations to deliver activities that support secondary school students through education, training, volunteering, employment, leadership and personal development.
+Funded activities run from Term 2 2025 to the end of Term 4 2026.

 How much funding does the Future Ready 2025-26 provide?